Dalzanemdor

-Dalzanemdor (INN; development code SAGE-718) is experimental drug being investigated for the treatment of neurological disorders and cognitive impairment.
+Dalzanemdor (INN; development code SAGE-718) is experimental drug that was previously investigated for the treatment of neurological disorders and cognitive impairment.
 It acts as a positive allosteric modulator of the NMDA receptor, whose activity is essential for learning, memory, and cognition.
 Dalzanemdor is an analogue of the neurosteroid 24S-hydroxycholesterol.

 As of 2022, dalzanemdor is in Phase II clinical trials for Alzheimer's disease, Parkinson's disease, and Huntington's disease.
+As of 2024, Sage Therapeutics had discontinued development of dalzanemdor following negative clinical trial results.